Energy, entropy, and arbitrage: Abstract

 \section{Abstract}

-We introduce a framework to analyze the relative performance of a portfolio with respect to a benchmark market index.
-We show that this relative performance has three components: a term that can be interpreted as energy coming from the market fluctuations, a relative entropy term that measures ``distance'' between the portfolio holdings and the market capital distribution, and another entropy term that can be controlled by the trader by choosing a suitable strategy.
-The first aids growth in the portfolio value, and the second poses as relative risk of being too far from the market.
-We give several explicit controls of the third term that allows one to outperform a diverse volatile market in the long run.
-Named energy-entropy portfolios, these strategies work in both discrete and continuous time, and require essentially no probabilistic or structural assumptions.
-They are well-suited to analyze a hierarchical portfolio of portfolios and attribute relative risk and reward to different levels of the hierarchy.
-We also consider functionally generated portfolios (introduced by Fernholz) in the case of two assets and the binary tree model and give a novel explanation of their efficacy.
+We introduce a pathwise approach to analyze the relative performance of an equity portfolio with respect to a benchmark market portfolio.
+In this energy-entropy framework, the relative performance is decomposed into three components: a volatility term, a relative entropy term measuring the distance between the portfolio weights and the market capital distribution, and another entropy term that can be controlled by the investor by adopting a suitable rebalancing strategy.
+This framework leads to a class of portfolio strategies that allows one to outperform, in the long run, a market that is diverse and sufficiently volatile in the sense of stochastic portfolio theory.
+The framework is illustrated with several empirical examples.